JohnKouf99/johnkouf99.github.io/README.md

 Hello, my name is John Koufopoulos, a passionate and dedicated data scientist with a strong foundation in statistical analysis, machine learning, and data visualization.
 My passion for extracting knowledge from intricate datasets and applying that knowledge to address pressing issues in society is what motivates me to pursue a career in data science.

 # Project in machine learning
-* Given an imdb dataset, extract infromation and discover various trends about movie genres and titles and users preferences
+* Given an imdb dataset, extracted infromation and discovered various trends about movie genres and titles and users preferences
-* Utilize clustering algorithms such as Kmeans and DBSCAN
+* Utilized clustering algorithms such as Kmeans and DBSCAN
-* Utilize classifiers such as Naive Bayes and MLP, make comparrisons using various visualization tools and graphs, and reach into conlcusions
+* Utilized classifiers such as Naive Bayes and MLP, make comparrisons using various visualization tools and graphs, and reach into conlcusions
-* Clean, transform and join various datasets to achieve the desired results
+* Cleaned, transformed and joined various datasets to achieve the desired results
-* Visualize the results using the seaborn and matplot library
+* Visualized the results using the seaborn and matplot library

 # Project in deep learning
 * Utilize deep learning methods and techniques to generate and analyse results regarding the CIC-IDS2017 dataset